alikagupta/BSE_Portfolio_2025/index.md

 ## Flex Sensor:
 ![diagram of how a flex sensor works](Flexsensor.png) A flex sensor is a variable resistor.
 When bent, the conductive particles spread apart, increasing the resistance as seen above.
+When reading in an Arduino it is important to use analogRead rather than the conventional digitalRead used for reading most Arduino inputs. analogRead reads the voltage along a scale, unlike digitalRead, which only returns high or low.
+Because we want to measure all the small changes in resistance, for a flex sensor, we need to use analogRead.

 ## Finding a resistor for the flex sensor: